Word Choice

 Go to the Home Page of Mining the Now (chriskoellhofferihm.org)* In the left-hand column above the section marked “Archives,” you’ll see the words, “Subscribe to blog via email.”

-Enter your email address in the space provided and then click on “Subscribe” and follow any prompts.
-You’ll then be subscribed to automatically receive any future blog posts from Mining the Now.
+Enter your email address in the space provided and then click on “Subscribe” and follow any prompts: when you receive an email asking you to confirm that you wish to subscribe, be sure to confirm.
+Otherwise, you won’t be subscribed.
+After you confirm, you’ll automatically receive any future blog posts from Mining the Now.

 NOTE: If you are trying to subscribe while using a mobile phone, you may have to take another step.
 As you look at the blog post, there should be 3 horizontal lines at the top right of the page.
 Click on these lines and you’ll be taken to what’s on the left hand column (on a laptop or PC).
 Scroll down and follow the directions at * above.